 While natural tarnish and oxidizing can create a lovely look on sterling silver, it's best to avoid keeping silver pieces in humid environments or in the same storage case as other metals to prevent tarnishing from happening too quickly.

 Put on your jewelry as your last step to getting gussied up for the day.
-I say this not be overly prescriptive about your morning routine, but simply to help you help your jewelry avoid exposure to all of the lotions, potions and perfumes.
-Even my favorite natural, plant-based products can speed up tarnishing and make softer stones loose their luster, and certainly, my un-natural but lovely smelling perfume is a major culprit.
+I say this not be overly prescriptive about your morning routine, but simply to help you help minimize exposure to lotions, potions and perfumes.
+Even my favorite natural, plant-based products can speed up tarnishing and make softer stones lose their luster.

 If you ever have a question or need a repair, don't hesitate to reach out at email@example.com.